2023-2024 Post Service Officer Sub-Committee

-Assistant to DSO for Admin: Alonzo Scott (327)
+Assistant to DSO for Admin: Sarah Maddox (32)

-Asst. to DSO for Eastern Region: Norma Jean Newman (120)
+Asst. to DSO for Eastern Region: Bob DeChamplain (TBD)

-Asst to DSO for Northern Region: Steven Botello (10)
+Asst to DSO for Northern Region: Scott Morse (TBD)

-Asst to DSO for Western Region: Sarah Maddox Dunn (32)
+Asst to DSO for Western Region: Makea Barton (29)

 Accredited American Legion service officers are specially trained to provide expert assistance, free of charge, to veterans and their families.
 While the majority of a service officer’s work involves application for VA disability benefits, these compassionate professionals also provide information, referrals and resources on education, employment and business, death benefits and other important topics.